+Distance education administration and instruction at California Intercontinental University is offered in the English language.
 California Intercontinental University does not provide remedial education in the English language.
 During the admission process, special attention will be paid to the applicant's ability to read, write, and understand the English language.
-CIU reserves the right to refuse admission to anyone whom the University believes does not meet the academic prerequisites.